MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-features-by-edition.md

 ## Power Pivot for SharePoint

 > [!IMPORTANT]
-> Power Pivot mode is [discontinued](analysis-services-backward-compatibility.md#deprecated-features) in SQL Server Analysis Services 2022.
-To learn more, see [Backward compatibility](analysis-services-backward-compatibility.md).
+> Power Pivot mode is **Discontinued** in SQL Server Analysis Services 2022.
+To learn more, see [What's new in SQL Server 2022 Analysis Services - Discontinued features](what-s-new-in-sql-server-analysis-services.md?view=sql-analysis-services-2022&preserve-view=true#discontinued-features-in-ssas-2022).

 |Feature|Enterprise|Standard|Web|Express with Advanced Services|Express with Tools|Express|Developer|
 |-------------|----------------|--------------|---------|------------------------------------|------------------------|-------------|---------------|